 Bookmark this page to save for summer craft ideas when the boredom starts kicking in!

-Duct tape crafts
+Duct tape crafts for Tweens and Teens

 I am always amazed at the amazing things you can make with duct tape.
 You can pretty much use it like fabric, but since it’s adhesive, there’s no sewing!
 It’s great for tween crafts and crafts for teens.